Drug Evaluation Committee 2016-48 Timing of obtaining re-consent (Part 2)

 Question

-The explanatory document for subjects has been revised, and it is now necessary to obtain the subject's re-consent.
+The explanatory document for subjects has been revised, and it is now necessary to obtain re-consent from subjects.

-The sponsor pointed out that the timing of oral and written consent should be at the earliest of all visits by the subject to the implementing medical institution.
+The sponsor pointed out that the timing of oral and written consent should be at the earliest of all visits by subjects to the site.
 However, there are also visits to other departments and visits for tests only.

 Even if the sponsor bears the cost of a substitute visit and the subject has to wait for a long time, is it necessary to re-consent at that point in time?
 What is the earliest timing of the visit that we need to obtain consent?